Benjamin-Philip/Benjamin-Philip.github.io/_posts/2020-09-04-pandoc-pdfs.md

 sudo dnf install texlive-scheme-full
 ```

-# Writing a documents with pandoc and markdown
+# Writing a document with pandoc and markdown

 {: .box-warning}
 **Warning:** Markdown is not standardised.
 Pandoc follows its own markdown